adamcsigas/csigusz-react-playground/src/components/quacksOfQuedlingburgRandomizer/README.md

 such as owned extensions of the game.

 ## Features
-- !!!WIP!!! `Selection`: Choose which expansions to include in the randomizer.
 - `Randomizer`: Click the button to generate a set of books, patients, and witches for your next game based on your selected expansions.

+## Planned features
+- `Selection`: Choose which expansions to include in the randomizer.
+- language options

+## Planned dev stuff
+- add material ui
+- save `generateIngredientBooks()` result to localStorage
+- update UI